 The highest peaks in England, Wales and Scotland make up the Three Peaks Challenge.
 This is sometimes called the National Three Peaks Challenge to avoid confusion with all the other Three Peaks challenges, like the Yorkshire and the Welsh.
 Its fame has come from the 24 hour Challenge.
 You can guess what that involves.

 We think trying to climb the highest peak in England, Wales and Scotland is a great challenge.
 But you really don’t need to do it all in one go.
-A more leisurely or adventurous trip would probably give you a better experience: less of a jam-packed, box-ticking highlights trip, more of an adventure.
+A more leisurely trip would probably give you a better experience: less of a jam-packed, box-ticking highlights trip, more of an adventure.
 For example, there’s a Three Peaks sailing challenge and adventurers have been known to run, cycle or use public transport to get between the mountains.
 Or, like most people, tackle each mountain individually.